 - communications, etc.

 Training is an integral part of building an effective emergency operations team.
-Over the last several years the RFD has increased expectations and job performance standards and has ensured that state and federal mandated training programs are conducted.
+Over the last several years the RFD has increased expectations, job performance standards, and has ensured that state and federal mandated training programs are conducted.
 In addition to these improvements, the department is increasing the level of training support to accomplish several additional objectives including: